j-Riv/home_api/README.md

 # HOME API
 > A home automation API

-Currently it can only control Philips Hue Lights but as necesity grows and time permits I will keep adding to this.
+Currently it can only control Philips Hue Lights but as necessity grows and time permits I will keep adding to this.

 ## Setup
 > .env